-3.1.1 The results of the evaluation are presented below, and include a stratigraphic description of the trenches.
-The full details of all trenches with dimensions and depths of all deposits can be found in Appendix B. Archaeological remains were only encountered in Trench 1; as such, the remaining trenches will be discussed no further, other than to describe the soils identified.
+3.1.1 The results of the evaluation are presented below.
+No trenches excavated during the evaluation contained archaeology, therefore, this results section will only contain a description of the soil stratigraphy encountered generally with a couple of photographs to illustrate the descriptions.
+The full details of all trenches with dimensions and depths of all deposits can be found in Appendix B.